 Currently there are over 880 students attending Kingereka School.
 There are over 90 students per class, one water tap, one toilet for all of the students and teachers and a basic lunch - it makes one think about what we have and how lucky we are.
 These are the ten original students in our "scholarship program".
-Now that the government pays for primary school fees, Aya Education Fund will continue to pay for the $30 USD school fees in high school until they graduate.
+Many of them have gone on to further education or work and we are happy that they have been successful

 Julianna and her brother Edmundi were two of the first three students that received scholarships.
 Julianna is a bright, shy and very sweet student who comes from a large family.
 She has worked hard and became our first student to move on to high school.
 With her fees paid up until she graduates, we hope that she will continue on in school or find employment as we are sure that she will be successful.